w4link/Course-Project/CodeBook.md

 1.Download raw data from:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-2.Extract “UCI HAR Dataset “ from zip file to the working directory (wd)
+2.Extract “UCI HAR Dataset “ from zip file to the working directory;
+NOTE: move files from the subfolders to be at the same level in the working directory

 3.Start  R console and set the working directory to the repository root (setwd())